Ehsan1997/checkBoxClassifier/README.md

     - model_weights/
       - pretrained_model.pt
 ```
 This misc folder is not present in the git repo and can be downloaded separately from google drive.
-[Download this zip file](https://drive.google.com/file/d/1OAiKoBXROtcfWWnYmz_GSZdtYG6mBU0s/view?usp=sharing) and extract it on the root directory.
+[Download this zip file](https://drive.google.com/file/d/1OAiKoBXROtcfWWnYmz_GSZdtYG6mBU0s/view?usp=sharing) and extract it on the root directory of your project workspace.

 These default paths can be overridden using commandline arguments.
 ### Training Script
-This script takes in the path of the dataset directory and trains a model on them.
-Finally the new weights of the model and saved to the given path and file name.
+This script takes in the path of the dataset directory and trains a model on it.
+Finally, the new weights of the model are saved to the given path and file name.
 ```shell
 usage: train.py [-h] [-f MODEL_PATH] [-d DATA_PATH]